goatshriek/stumpless/docs/CONTRIBUTING.md

 If you are brand new to the community at large and are looking for a little more detail on how to contribute, then this section should help you get started.

+Stumpless has a default branch named `latest` off of which all new feature branches are based.
+Once all changes planned for the next version have been implemented, a tag will be added for the commit named after the semantic version number and the `release` branch will be updated to point to this commit.
+In this way, `latest` always has the most up to date changes and `release` always points to the last complete version released.

-Stumpless keeps the master branch as the main and stable branch, and develops the next version in a branch named after its semantic version.
-For most updates, you should fork the repository and create a new branch from the next version's branch.
-Don't forget to update the ChangeLog with your changes, and when you're ready open a pull request against the next version's branch in the main repository.
+To create your own feature or update, you should fork the repository and create a new branch based on the `latest` branch.
+Don't forget to update the ChangeLog with your changes, and when you're ready open a pull request against `latest`.

-It is unusual, but you may find that it is more appropriate to base your branch on the master branch instead of the next version.
+It is unusual, but you may find that it is more appropriate to base your branch on the `release` branch instead of `latest`.
 Some examples of these types of changes are:
  * updates to project documentation that is relevant to the current version of the project as well as the next
  * patches that need to be applied to the current version of the library in